lerna/lerna/README.md

 $ lerna publish --canary
 ```

-The `canary` flag will publish packages after every successful merge using the sha as part of the tag.
+The `canary` flag will publish packages in a more granular way (per commit).

 It will take the current `version` and append the sha as the new `version`. ex: `1.0.0-alpha.81e3b443`.